 Automobiles are free of egotism, passion, prejudice and stupid ideas about where to have dinner.
 They are, literally, selfless.
 A world designed for automobiles instead of people would have wider streets, larger dining rooms, fewer stairs to climb and no smelly, dangerous subway stations.

 Driver’s a loner.
 His boss and driver pimp, Shannon, is his only connection to the outside world.
 Shannon is a former Hollywood stunt driver turned small business man who has carved a life for himself in just getting by.
-Discovering a man with as many talents relative to his world as Driver, Shannon knows how to exploit him to pay their bills.
+Discovering a man with Driver’s talent, well, Shannon knows how to exploit him to pay their bills.
 You get the sense Driver is grateful, but nothing they do puts him on a track to change.

 You know, a lot of guys mess around with married women, but you’re the only one I know who robs a joint just to pay back the husband.

 True fulfillment comes from sacrificing something for someone with no expectation or benefits.
 Driver acts as a surrogate husband and father to Irene and Benicio without asking for her love in return.
 He puts his freedom at risk to protect them from Standard’s prison debts.
 He kills anyone who intends to bring them harm.
 His life is fulfilled from his selfless acts and that alone gives him the strength to face death.

 Drive: The Structure